Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Seasonal Events/README.md

 You can only play the challenge once per active event, so after the Cloud Code script distributes rewards, it saves the current event name and timestamp to Cloud Save.
 The client uses this information to determine whether the current event has already been played, and if it has, to disable the **Play Challenge** button.

-Additionally, Analytics custom events are sent each time the scene loads (`SceneOpened`), whenever a button is pressed (`ActionButtonPressed`), and when the back button in the scene is pressed.

 ## Setup